History

 Panorama Pediatrics has always prided itself in being there for its patients whenever they need it.
 In the early years, that was through the now nearly-extinct "house call".
 As the practice grew, this became supplanted by meeting patients at the office after hours when necessary; with continued growth, it was then decided in 1987 to institute regular evening office hours throughout the week.

-In the new millenium, Panorama Pediatric Group has continued to stay at the cutting edge of medical care.
+In 1992, the group had once again grown out of its location, and moved to 220 Linden Oaks, doubling the space of the previous office.
+In the new millenium, we continued to stay at the cutting edge of medical care.
 In 2004, the practice became one of the first in the area to convert to electronic medical records.
 In 2014, with the early 90's decor starting to look dated and faded, the group undertook a major renovation, refreshing the decor but also adding dedicated laboratory space and areas for integrated behavioral health providers.
 Reconfiguring the space also allowed us to add examination rooms and a dedicated teen waiting area.
-We look forward to what is to come!